The French language in the world: what influence does it have today?

 More Francophones on the African continent than in Europe

 The French language is, therefore, an international language, whose heart is now… on the African continent!
-By the way, this is one of the fun facts from my previous article: 10 Original fun facts about France that will blow your mind.
+By the way, this is one of the fun facts from my previous article: 10 Fun Facts About France That are Mindblowing.
 Indeed, it is in Kinshasa (the capital of the Democratic Republic of Congo) that we find the largest number of French speakers.
 The DRC has around 42.5 million French speakers.
 More than 48% of French speakers are in Africa, compared to 45% in Europe.
 Nearly half of African countries are French-speaking, which represents more than 30% of the African population.
 In summary, 1 African out of 9 masters the French language.

 Following the French and Belgian colonial era, the French-speaking people of Africa today represent the center of the Francophonie.
 If we think in terms of percentages, it is currently Gabon and Congo-Brazzaville that use the language of Molière the most, adapted with many local peculiarities.
 The countries with the fewest French speakers are Rwanda (6%) and Burundi (8%).